Romashkaa/telekit/docs/tutorial/command_parameters.md

 **Notes:**
 - `Int(-1)` means: if conversion fails (non-integer input), the value will be `-1`.
 - `Str()` accepts any string input.
-- Default values in the handler (`age: int | None=None`) are used if the user omits parameters entirely.
+- Default values in the handler (`age: int | None = None`) are used if the user does not provide these parameters.

 ## Using Deep Links